Quick Answer

 Alignment Is More Important Than Tools

 Many companies try to solve data problems by adding more dashboards or analytics tools.
+But tools alone cannot solve fragmentation.

 If underlying systems are disconnected, new dashboards will simply visualize inconsistent data.
+This is the same trap we describe in our article on why businesses struggle with too many software tools.

 A Single Source of Truth focuses on alignment first.
 This includes:

-• Shared definitions of metrics
+• Shared definitions of key metrics

-• Integrated systems
+• Integrated systems that pass data automatically

 • Consistent reporting structures

-• Reliable data flows
+• Reliable data flows between departments

 Once alignment exists, analytics becomes meaningful.